Defender API: Features, Functionality, and Usage

 Retrieve last contacted adversaries

-Get a paginated list of details from adversarial hosts contacted within a number of past hours.
+Retrieves a paginated list of details about adversarial hosts contacted within the specified number of past hours.

 Query Params